-5.3 Reclaimer Static Pressure (dust-collector outlet damper)
+5.3 Reclaimer Static Pressure

-- 5.3.1 Correct static pressure varies with the size of reclaimer and the size, weight and type of media. - 5.3.2 Adjust static pressure by opening (handle inline with air flow) or closing (handle perpendicular to air flow) the dust-collector damper.
-Refer to the dust-collector owner's manual; the damper is located on the inlet on CDC-1 dust collectors, and on the exhauster outlet on RPC and RPH dust collectors.
+5.3.1 Correct static pressure varies with the size of reclaimer and the size, weight, and type of media.

+- 5.3.2 Adjust static pressure by opening (handle in-line with air flow) or closing (handle perpendicular to air flow) the dust-collector damper.
+Refer to the dust-collector operations manual; the damper is located on the inlet on CDC-1 dust collectors, and on the exhauster outlet on RPC and RPH dust collectors.
 If the damper is not opened far enough, the reclaimer will not remove fines, resulting in dusty media, poor visibility, and possible media blockage in the conveying hose.
-If the damper is opened too far, it may cause carryover (usable media carried into the dust collector) and result in excessive media consumption.
-Open only as far as necessary to obtain a balance of maximum dust removal without good-media carryover. - 5.3.3 A manometer is useful when adjusting or monitoring static pressure.
-The optional manometer kit is listed in Section 9.1: Optional Accessories.
-The static pressure starting point for plastic media and similar media should be 2-1/2" 3".
+If the damper is opened too far, it may cause carry over (usable media carried into the dust collector) and result in excessive media consumption.
+Open only as far as necessary to obtain a balance of maximum dust removal without good-media carry over. - 5.3.3 A manometer is useful when adjusting or monitoring static pressure.
+The optional manometer kit is listed under Optional Accessories in Section 9.1.
+Refer to Section 5.7 for operation.
+The following are static-pressure starting points for given media.
 Static pressure may need to be lower with finer media and higher with coarser media.
 Run the media through several blast cycles, allowing the reclaimer to function with these settings.
 Inspect the media in the reclaimer and fines in the dust collector, as noted in Paragraph 5.3.2.
-Continue adjusting static pressure until optimum media cleaning without carryover is attained. - 5.3.4 If the damper has been adjusted and carryover or excessive dust in the media continues, adjust the vortex cylinder per Section 5.4.
+Continue adjusting static pressure until optimum dust and fines removal without carry over is attained.